scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/an-open-letter-to-ut-austin/index.md

 Hook 'em and fight on!

 ## Disclaimer
-The opinions and views expressed here are my own and not those of my employer or school.
+The opinions and views expressed here are my own and not those of my employer or any school.